pszponder/dev-notes_go_archived/notes/go_concurrency_mutexes.md

 `Mutex`es are used for managing state concurrently.

 - A `mutex` ensures that only one [goroutine](go_concurrency_goroutines.md) has access to a particular piece of state at a time.
+- Short for `mutual exclusion`
+- Provides a way to `lock` and `unlock` data
+  - Locked data cannot be accessed by any other goroutine until it is unlocked
+  - While locked, other goroutines are `blocked` until the mutex is unlocked
+  - Execution waits until a `lock` is acquired, or if [select](go_concurrency_channels.md#multi-channel-control-flow-w-the-select-statement) is used, will skip and try again later
 - Crucial when multiple goroutines are accessing and modifying shared data, as it prevents race conditions and ensures data consistency.
 - **NOTE:** Mutexes are not necessarily tied to a piece of state, instead, they are used to ensure that a section of code that accesses the piece of state is executed by only one goroutine at a time.

 ## Mutex Best Practices

 - A mutex variable should be prefixed with `mu`
+- Use the [`defer`](go_functions.md#deferring-function-execution-w-defer-keyword) keyword to ensure that the mutex gets unlocked

 ## How to use a Mutex